nephoseu/20250120-Azure101-igpavl/Labs/LAB_03_azure_identity.md

 In this lab, you will:

-+ Create a new Azure Active Directory tennant and a new AD user
++ Create a new Entra ID B2C Directory tennant and a new AD user
 + Assign roles to the new user
 + Create an AD group